lara288-93/quality-assurance-and-testing-with-chai/README.md

 - Use the Triple Equals to Assert Strict Equality
 - Compare the Properties of Two Elements
 - Test if One Value is Below or At Least as Large as Another
+- Test if a Value Falls within a Specific Range

 ---